 The doctor will also check and review your medical history as a part of the PCOS diagnosis.
 The review will include questions about your symptoms – change in weight, skin, hair and menstrual cycle.
 He may also ask you about the problems you faced with getting pregnant, the medicines that you are taking at present, your food habit and exercise habits.
 He may also inquire about any family history of hormonal problems.

-Proper diagnosis is the first step towards PCOS treatment.
+Proper diagnosis is the first step towards Polycystic Ovarian Syndrome treatment.
 These tests not only helps the doctor to evaluate the disease, but also aids to rule out other possible causes that show PCOS-like symptoms such as ovarian tumors, adrenal hyperplasia, etc.